rzhong89/recall-ai/README.md

 ## Project Overview

 This project solves the time-consuming problem of manual flashcard creation.
-It provides a platform where students and professionals can upload their learning materials and receive flashcard decks in minutes, ready to export to anki, quizlet, and more.
+It provides a platform where students and professionals can upload their learning materials and receive ready-to-study flashcard decks in minutes.
 The application is built on a modern, scalable, and distributed architecture, combining a Next.js frontend, a serverless Firebase backend, and a containerized Python AI microservice.

-## Live Demo
+## Demo

 **[Link to your live application here]**